 We bid adieu to false alarms with the AI-powered person detection, which was included with the Canary Pro.
 Instead of receiving notifications for all types of activity, we received alerts that pertained to people in our apartment.
 With person detection, the Canary Pro discerned people from pets and objects.
 As a result, we didn’t have to silence our phones from the bombardment of notifications whenever the Canary Pro detected the subtlest movement from shadows, flying insects, or falling objects.

-2. Nest Cam IQ Indoor - Best Camera with AI for Smart Platform Integrations
+2. Nest Cam IQ Indoor - Best Camera with AI for Video Quality

 For anything that went bump in the night in our living room, the Nest Cam IQ Indoor gave us crisp, live footage with its 16 infrared LED sensors — the most we’ve seen from any indoor security camera.
 With infrared night vision, intruders aren’t aware that they’re being recorded as there’s no bright white light, so that was a plus in our book.
 Suffice to say, the Nest Cam IQ Indoor night vision feature took things to the next level!